 This report proves that Silicon Nitride can work as a viable material under the complex loading of a Formula One engine.
 However, in the past, the FIA has moved to make significant material improvements illegal, and has instead established a precedence to use aluminum materials in the entire engine design.
 As part of this, it would be beneficial to find an aluminum-type material that would have similar thermodynamic properties.
-This would also help with the manufacturing process as it would decrease on the amount of initial investment to create the Silicon Nitride parts.
-Based on current research, there is no aluminum type material with similar thermo properties; it would have to be a composite of some sort, more than likely making the material ferrous.
+This would also help with the manufacturing process as it would decrease the amount of initial investment needed to create the Silicon Nitride parts as well as decrease the cost per part.
+Based on current research, there is no aluminum type material with similar thermo properties; it would have to be a composite of some sort.
+Because of this fact, Silicon Nitride may be the only way to increase the efficiency of the engine from a purely material stand point.

 11.0 Conclusion

 After all of the complex analysis required for the project, we have shown that Silicon Nitride can work as an alternative material for inside of the cylinder block of a F1 engine.
-As the natural trend of F1 technology is to transition into the field of high-performance sports cars, our analysis also implies that the material can be used in a domestic application.
-The main limiting factor is the fatigue life as well as the relatively small max crack length.
-Future research needs to be done to determine if there are ways to mediate these limitations.
+Using this new material will give the engine an overall boost of 7% efficiency and approximately 150 more horsepower.
+These gains are worth an unimaginable amount to the competitive performers of the Formula One race scene.
+As the natural trend of F1 technology is to transition into the field of high-performance sports cars, our analysis also implies that the material can be used in a domestic application, possibly paving the way to more powerful and efficient high-performance engines.
+The main limiting factors are the fatigue life as well as the relatively small max crack length.
+Future research needs to be done to determine if there are ways to mitigate these limitations though the creation of a Silicon Nitride composite or through an entirely new material with similar thermal conductivity properties.

 12.0 Appendices

 Appendix 1

-Figure XXXXX.
+Figure 9.
 Dimensions for Piston, to current FIA specifications.
 All dimensions are in millimeters.

-Figure XXXXX.
+Figure 10.
 Drawing of the piston sleeve, all dimensions in millimeters

-Appendix 2

-The primary function of the spark plug is to ignite the air/fuel mixture within the combustion chamber under any operating condition.
-The spark plug firing end temperature must be kept low enough to prevent pre-ignition, but high enough to prevent fouling.
-This is called “Thermal Performance”, and is determined by the heat range selected.
-The two most common causes of spark plug problems are carbon fouling (occurs bellows 450° C) and pre-ignition (occurs above 800° C).
-Carbon fouling occurs when deposits from combustion start to form on the tip of the spark plug.
-Pre-ignition occurs when the average temperature from the spark plug is high enough to prematurely cause the fuel/air mixture to combust, damaging the engine..
-The optimum heat range for spark plug ignition lies between these two temperatures as it helps to self-clean itself of combustion deposits.
-If the engine is to be operated at high RPM, under a heavy load, or at high temperatures for long periods a colder ignition will be required.
-For Formula One race engines, there optimum combustion temperature is approximately 500° C due their high rates of speed for extensive periods of time.
-The following graph demonstrates the relationship between ignition temperature and engine speed of a Formula One car.

-Table ??
-Temperature vs Vehicle Speed for Formula One

 Appendix 2